PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   the same indexed owner with a transactional local compatibility adapter;
 - `50278afa` moves the Squeeze/unary/Reshape tail to the same indexed owner with a transactional second-Reshape constant and output-name rewrite;
-- the current checkpoint moves the two-stage SiNet Shuffle residual island to a bounded indexed owner, groups all six affine/PReLU constant roles, keeps both post-Transpose tensors authoritative, and removes the legacy raw mutator from the compatibility dispatcher.
+- the current checkpoint extracts the common SiNet Shuffle residual prefix, moves the paired post-MUL Transpose variant to the same indexed module, preserves the already-NHWC ADD/PReLU tail, and removes its second legacy raw mutator from the compatibility dispatcher.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence